Alleged Triple-C Gang Founder Gary Creek On The Run After Failing To Self-Surrender Thursday, Feds Say

-Creek’s counsel had arranged for Creek to self-surrender Thursday afternoon as part of a 15-person indictment on racketeering and drug trafficking charges, but officials said it has now been determined he is a flight risk.READ MORE: Baltimore Police Announce Arrest Of 3 Suspects In Connection To The Murder Of Efraim Gordon
+Creek’s counsel had arranged for Creek to self-surrender Thursday afternoon as part of a 15-person indictment on racketeering and drug trafficking charges, but officials said it has now been determined he is a flight risk.READ MORE: Body Of Missing Swimmer Found In Potomac River, Detectives Investigating

 Creek was arrested in December 2019 on federal charges for a drug distribution conspiracy and with conspiracy to possess a firearm in furtherance of drug trafficking.
 He was released, with electronic monitoring, in May 2020 for undisclosed reasons.
 The State’s Attorney’s Office agreed that Creek could self-surrender because he never violated the conditions of his release.